vinceimbat/vinceimbat/content/walking allows thinking of evergreen thoughts.md

 - See [[thoughts/after-reading glow]]

-But what we need is to [[thoughts/review]] our thoughts.
+But what we need is to [[review]] our thoughts.
 To [[thoughts/pay attention to what we pay attention to]] especially the thoughts we just entertained but never went back to.

 Walking allows us to shut down novelty.
 When there is no novelty, you are left with what’s old.